Ziauddin University

 Genetics of Mortality in Critical Care (GenOMICC) in Pakistan

 GenOMICC investigates the genetic factors influencing susceptibility to life-threatening infections and sterile injuries.
 In collaboration with the International Severe Acute Respiratory Infection Consortium (ISARIC) and the International Forum of Acute Care Trialists (InFACT), this study aims to establish a DNA resource for genome-wide discovery of host genetic variants that affect patient outcomes.
-By analyzing DNA samples from critically ill patients in Pakistan, the research seeks to identify key genetic mechanisms that could lead to new therapeutic targets for improving survival in severe infections and systemic injuries.
+By analysing DNA samples from critically ill patients in Pakistan, the research seeks to identify key genetic mechanisms that could lead to new therapeutic targets for improving survival in severe infections and systemic injuries.

 https://genomicc.org/countries/pakistan/